If I remember my DOCTOR WHO history correctly, a DALEK's 'plunger'

 So, to all those inclined to write off the Marx Dalek as an inaccurate

-an approved (in appearance, if not in propulsion) production sketch by
+approved (in appearance, if not in propulsion) production sketch by the

-the Dalek's designer means we can now regard the most sought-after toy
+actual designer means we can safely regard the most sought-after toy of

-various versions, and each one is as valid as the other.
-I can't help but
+come in various versions, and each one is as valid as another.
+I can't

-wonder, 'though, if these tin-pot tyrants would have been as successful
+help but wonder, 'though, if these tin-pot tyrants would have been as

-if either of the following two designs had been approved by those in
+successful if either of the following two designs had been approved by

-charge.
-Perhaps the whole history of the programme would have
+those in charge.
+Perhaps the whole future of the programme would

-been different - if indeed it even had one.
+have been different - if, indeed, it would even have had one.

-to own one) and give him pride of place once more on your shelf or
+enough to own one) and give him pride of place once more on your

-sideboard.
-No longer need he play second-fiddle to his later brothers
+shelf or sideboard.
+No longer need he play second-fiddle to his later

-and cousins.
-No hiding him behind the rest of them, mind - stick
+brothers and cousins.
+No hiding him behind the rest of them, mind -